konflux-ci/build-definitions/README.md

 ## Task Migration

+Task migrations allow task maintainers to introduce changes to Konflux standard pipelines according to the task updates.
+By creating migrations, task maintainers are able to add/remove/update task parameters, change task execution order, add/remove mandatory task to/from pipelines, etc.

+Historically, task maintainers write `MIGRATION.md` to notify users what changes have to be made to the pipeline.
+This mechanism is not deprecated.
+Besides writing the document, it is also recommended to write a migration script so that the updates can be applied to user pipelines automatically, that is done by the [pipeline-migration-tool](https://github.com/konflux-ci/pipeline-migration-tool).

 Task migrations are Bash scripts defined in version-specific task directories.
 In general, a migration consists of a series of `yq` commands that modify pipeline in order to work with the new version of task.
 Developers can do more with task migrations on the pipelines, e.g. add/review a task, add/remove/update task parameters, change execution order of a task, etc.

-Historically, task maintainers write `MIGRATION.md` to notify users what changes have to be made to the pipeline.
-This mechanism is not deprecated.
-Besides writing the document, it is also recommended to write a migration script so that the updates can be applied to user pipelines automatically, that is done by the [pipeline-migration-tool](https://github.com/konflux-ci/pipeline-migration-tool).

 ### Create a migration